 You’ll see nutrition information on some of the recipes (because enough of you have asked for it) but my philosophy around cooking has nothing to do with numbers.
 Instead, I focus on eating lots of plant foods with a little dairy or egg occasionally thrown in.
 I first became a vegetarian back in high school, then started and stopped until grad school where I experimented with veganism for a few years.
 Now, I consider myself to be predominantly plant-based; I eat a lot of plants and I occasionally eat animal products.
 This way of eating brings me the most peace with food and it’s the type of recipes that you’ll see here.

 I wrote an Italian cookbook in 2016, which felt like a full circle moment from the days of learning how to cut gnocchi in my mom’s kitchen.
 That book embodies the way I feel about food and nutrition; it’s filled with simple, whole-food focused meals that include many vegetables with a healthy serving of grains.
 Because, no matter what Instagram tells you, grains are not the enemy.
 I pinkie-promise.

-Like most women, becoming a mother flipped my whole-world upside down.
-Van lights up my life and my mission to do more.
-Shortly after his birth, I co-founded Plant-Based Juniors; a resource for parents who want to raise healthy, conscious babes.
+My kids light up my life and my mission to do more.
+Shortly after my son’s birth, I co-founded Plant-Based Juniors; a resource for parents who want to raise healthy, conscious babes.
 You can find more over on our Instagram page and website, including our Predominantly Plant-Based Pregnancy Guide and First Bites, a guide to introducing solids.

-When I’m not cooking, photographing or writing, you can find me chasing a toddler, reading, traveling and eating tacos with husband.
+When I’m not cooking, photographing or writing, you can find me chasing a toddler, stealing kisses from my newborn, reading, traveling and eating tacos with my husband.
 I love history and science and am absolutely terrible at math.
 My heart is always at a beach somewhere, even though I live smack dab in the middle of the country.